XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

     detection of XAS), or angle (in units of degrees, radians, or motor steps).  eV units are **recommended**.
-If units of motor steps are chosen, then adequate information **must** be provided via headers in the `Mono.` namespace to translate the abscissa into energy units.
+If units of motor steps are chosen, then adequate information **must** be provided via headers in the `Mono` namespace to translate the abscissa into energy units.
  1. The header identifying the abscissa **must** provide two
     values: the column label for the abscissa and the corresponding